Impact of Clifford operations on non-stabilizing power and quantum chaos

-To proceed, we study Floquet circuits where the two-qubit gates are chosen from the edges of the tetrahedron in Fig.~\ref{fig:schem}.
+Having outlined the two-qubit gate parametrization, we construct the Floquet circuits using gates selected from the edges of the tetrahedron shown in Fig.~\ref{fig:schem}.
 The Floquet operator for a single time step is pictorially given by

-where lines represent qubits (arranged for illustration along a spatial dimension $x$), $ U$ denotes a two-qubit gate with fixed Euler angles from Eq.~\eqref{cartan}, and yellow circles indicate random and independent single-qubit Clifford operations.
+where lines represent qubits (arranged for illustration along a spatial dimension $x$), $ U$ denotes a two-qubit gate with fixed Euler angles from Eq.~\eqref{cartan-main}, and yellow circles indicate random and independent single-qubit Clifford operations.
 To quantify quantum chaos in the above setting, we compute the average adjacent level-spacing ratio $\langle r \rangle$ of the Floquet circuit.
 This quantity is defined as \cite{oganesyan2007localization, atas2013distribution}

 and $d_i=\phi_{i+1}-\phi_{i}$ denotes the $i$-th eigenphase spacing, where $\phi_{i}$ are the eigenphases of the Floquet operator $\mathcal{U}$ depicted in Eq.~\eqref{eq:Floquet_unitary}.
 For sufficiently chaotic circuits, this quantity approaches the value of a completely Haar-random unitary, $\langle r\rangle_{\text{CUE}}=0.596543$ \cite{d2014long}.
 Here, CUE corresponds to circular unitary ensembles of complex random matrices \cite{dyson1962threefold}.
 In contrast, if the circuit is regular, $\langle r\rangle$ matches the value of the Poisson ensemble $\langle r\rangle_{\text{Poisson}}=0.386294$ \cite{d2014long}.
 As we encompass different edges of the tetrahedron sketched in Fig.~\ref{fig:schem}, the quantities $m_p$, $e_p$, and $g_t$ become the three control parameters against which the chaotic nature of the circuit can be examined.
 In Figs.~\ref{fig:magivsR} and \ref{fig:magivsR1}, we present the trend of $\langle r\rangle$ along the edges, which we discuss in detail below.
 Among the considered edges, Id -- CNOT stands out, as the Floquet operators constructed from gates along this edge exhibit many-fold degeneracies, requiring a modified treatment through multiple brick-wall layers.